NumEconCopenhagen/NumEconCopenhagen.netlify.com/content/_index.md

 We will mostly use the **[Python](https://www.python.org/)** programming language, and focus on well-known  microeconomic and macroeconomic models from the core bachelor courses (Edgeworth, Koopman, Solow, AS-AD etc.).
 The course requires you to get your hands dirty, programming is not a spectator sport.

-All students attending the course will receive 6 months of free access to **[DataCamp](https://www.datacamp.com/home)**.
+All students attending the course will receive 6 months of free access to **[DataCamp](https://www.datacamp.com/home)** (you will receive an e-mail regarding this).
 In the first classes you will follow online courses at DataCamp to learn the basics of Python.
 For details, see the **[course plan](/course-plan/)**

 The course is centered arround three GitHub repositories: